artsy/artsy.github.io/_posts/2018-11-29-GraphQL-Stitching.markdown

 The next step from merging is stitching.
 Stitching is about taking the merged schemas and taking data from one and re-applying it via another API.
 For example, we have a consignments API (for when you want to sell a work at auction) and a consignment references the artwork's artist.
+These live inside an API called convection.

 In this case, the consignment has an `artist_id` which represents an `Artist` type which lives in metaphysics.
 We would like to stitch an Artist in from the local schema, into a `ConsignmentSubmission` which has come in from a